octohost/harp/README.md

 harp
 ====

-Basic [Harp Platform](https://www.harp.io/) container for octohost.
+Basic [Harp](https://www.harp.io/) container for octohost.

-Clone this repo and use the Harp Platform to develop your website.
+Clone this repo and use Harp to develop your website.

 Push this repo to your octohost: